Bnz-0/logiq/docs/Uses_of_logiq.md

 print(q1) # ±1|1>
 print(q) # +1|11>
 ```
-If you notice when q0 and q1 are printed a `±` was appeared, it means that q0 and q1 are in entanglement and what you see is an aproximated state.
+If you notice when q0 and q1 are printed a `±` was appeared, it means that q0 and q1 are in entanglement and what you see is an approximated state.

 > **NB:** to create 2 qubit with same state you cannot do
 >```python